k65yang/general_code/README.md

-Hi, my name is Henry and in this repository is some general code snippets that I talk about from my blog.
+Hi, my name is Henry and I am learning how to code.
+In this repository are some general code snippets that I created.
+My journey in coding is documented in my blog, henryyang.site

 Its pretty beginner because I'm still learning...